iCharlz/iCharlz/README.md

 - 🔭 I’m currently working on ...
 Web Stack
 - 🌱 I’m currently learning ...
 Django, React
 - 👯 I’m looking to collaborate on any project with anyone
-- 📫 How to reach me: ... charlznwoko@yahoo.com linkedin.com/in/charlesnwoko

 -let's connect: www.linkedin.com/in/charlesnwoko
 -->